 Lighting Requirements: Low

-The Amazon Sword, or Echinodorus, is a striking and robust plant with long, lance-shaped leaves that add a dramatic touch to freshwater aquariums.
-Known for its vigorous growth, it requires moderate to high lighting and nutrient-rich substrate for optimal development.
-This plant serves as an excellent background or centerpiece, contributing to a lush, natural-looking aquatic habitat.
+The Amazon Sword is a striking, robust plant with long, lance-shaped leaves that add drama to freshwater tanks.
+Known for vigorous growth, it serves beautifully as a background or centerpiece—just pair it with a nutrient-rich substrate.

 Lighting Requirements: Moderate